-- Free-movement local roadway providing on-street parking for higher-intensity uses including shops, offices, multifamily buildings, and Townhouses. - Typically, a two-lane undivided roadway. - May be designed for 25-mile-per-hour speed limit. - Designed for on-street parking (angled or parallel). - Public frontages may include landscaped planters with vegetation. - Designed to accommodate pedestrian, bicycle connectivity, and Neighborhood Electric Vehicles.
+- Free-movement local roadway providing on-street parking for higher intensity uses including shops, offices, multifamily buildings, and townhouses. - Typically a two- to four-lane divided roadway with turn lanes. - Provides regional connections to the other villages and arterials. - May be designed for up to 35-mile-per-hour speed limit. - May include trees and landscaping in median and public frontages. - Designed to accommodate pedestrian, bicycle, and Neighborhood Electric Vehicles.